J4ck3LSyN-Gen2/Alien/readme.md

 The alien framework is a modular toolkit centralized around a powerfull JSON-based interpreter.
-It is engineered for a wide array of software engineering and cybersecurity-related tasks, enabling the execution of complex logic operations with the capabilities of library importation (alien/pythonic), theading, LLM(ATLAS) ollama communications, low-level memory/process management and different redteam(offsec) tools and network based operations.
+It is engineered for a wide array of software engineering and cybersecurity-related tasks, enabling the execution of complex logic operations with the capabilities of library importation (alien/pythonic), theading, LLM(ATLAS) ollama communications, low-level memory/process management, different redteam(offsec) tools and network based operations.

 ## Index